Srishti168/Swap-Count-Static-Library/README.md

 # Swap-Count-Static-Library

-This repository contains the necessary files and instructions to create a static library for counting swaps in a swapping operation.
+This repository contains the necessary files and instructions to create a static library for counting number of swaps during sorting of array by different algorithms.
 The library consists of three files: `main.c`, `swap.h`, and `swap_count.c`.

 ## Files